duthied/Free-Friendika/doc/Settings.md

 # Settings

+If you are the admin of a Friendica node, you have access to the sp called **Admin Panel** where you can configure your Friendica node.

 On the front page of the admin panel you will see a summary of information about your node.
 These information include the amount of messages currently being processed in the queues.
 The first number is the number of messages being actively sent.